 |Fill in the blanks with 3 Prepositions||2||Easy|

 While attempting the RC questions, students are advised to drag the slider of the vertical scroll bar to the bottom of the scroll box, attempt the question and then click ‘Next’ to navigate to the next question.
-In case of the slider not touching the bottom of the scroll box, the test-taker is prompted with a pop-up notification stating ‘Read the entire passage before attempting the question’ resulting in a waste of a precious few seconds.
+In case of the slider not touching the bottom of the scroll box, the test-taker is prompted with a pop-up notification stating ‘Read the entire passage before attempting the question’

-No major technical glitches were reported from the test centres and the administration of the exam was smooth.
+No major technical glitches were reported from the test centres and the administration of the exam was smooth

-Students are given an option to choose the order in which they want to take the three sections of the exam.
+Students are given the option to choose the order in which they want to take the three sections of the exam.
 Students are advised to immediately click ‘OK’ once a section’s timing is over and load the next section on the screen as the timer does not stop till the time ‘OK’ button is clicked.

 When you go for your exam, ensure that you carry the following with you: